OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Dynamic Analysis

-Start the app and click into the input fields that asks for sensitive data.
+Start the app and click into the input fields that ask for sensitive data.
 When it is possible to get the menu to copy/paste data the functionality is not disabled for this input field.

 To extract the data stored in the clipboard, the Drozer module `post.capture.clipboard` can be used: